-- 1. Has earned a weighted GPA of 4.0 (equivalent to 90 average); - 2.
-Has completed the Recommended or Advanced/Distinguished Achievement Program; and - 3.
+- Has earned a weighted GPA of 5.0 (equivalent to 90 average); OR - 2.
 Is a member of the National Honor Society.

 [See policy EIC for more information.]

 Class Schedules (Secondary Grade Levels Only)

 All students are expected to attend school for the entire school day and maintain a full class schedule.
 Exceptions may be made occasionally by the campus principal for students in grades 9-12 who meet specific criteria and receive parental consent to enroll in less than a full-day schedule.